MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 - The container host will be hosting Hyper-V containers.
 - The container host itself is a Hyper-V virtual machine.

-If Hyper-V containers will be hosted on the container host, the Hyper-V role will need to be installed.
+If Hyper-V containers are hosted on the container host, the Hyper-V role needs to be installed.
 This can be completed on Windows Server 2016 or Windows Server 2016 Core using the following PowerShell command.
 For Nano Server Configuration, see [Prepare Nano Server](#nano).

 ```powershell
 Install-WindowsFeature hyper-v
 ```

-<a name=nest></a>If the container host itself is a Hyper-V virtual machine, and will also be hosting Hyper-V containers, nested virtualization will need to be enabled before the Hyper-V role can be installed.
+<a name=nest></a>If the container host itself is a Hyper-V virtual machine, and will also be hosting Hyper-V containers, nested virtualization needs to be enabled before the Hyper-V role can be installed.
 This can be completed with the following PowerShell Command.

 > The virtual machines must be turned off when running this command.